 Public and Foundation Support

 Residents routinely approve bond measures to support and improve public schools, police and safety services, the College of Marin in Kentfield and Novato, public parks, and much more.
 In addition, foundations benefiting school districts and individual schools are coordinated by SchoolsRule Marin.
-In 2018, private and public donors contributed $888,129 to 20 public schools in Marin.
-This was an increase of 15% over 2017.
-Allotment was equal per student.
+In 2021, private and public donors contributed about $700,000 to 20 public schools in Marin.

 The Marin Community Foundation and Buck Family Fund fund programs for under-served residents, enhance the environment, education, and community health, support economic opportunity, and promote the arts.